-Determining the correct rent price, finding the right tenants, and minimizing vacancies are things that every landlord should have a plan for before renting out a house.
+Determining the correct rent price, finding the right residents, and minimizing vacancies are things that every landlord should have a plan for before renting out a house.

 We’ve covered these topics (and many more) in this article so that you can move forward with your rental property with confidence.

-Here are 3 ways to prepare your house before placing a tenant:
+Here are 3 ways to prepare your house before placing a resident: